Antupis/Antupis.github.io/_posts/2019-06-12-Lemmatizing-finnish-text.markdown

 ---
 layout: post
-title: "Finnish Lemmatazion With Python."
+title: "Finnish Lemmatization With Python."
 categories: Lemmatization Finnish
 ---
 Natural language processing in Finish language is very limited.
 There are very few libraries and documentation is almost nonexistence.
 This problem arises, especially with lemmatization. there are only a few good options to lemmatize Finnish text.
 This blog post covers how to lemmatize Finnish text with Python.